 Salaries and service costs consist of payroll and related costs and T&E (travel, meals and entertainment) costs required to deliver the Company's services to its customers and talent.
-The following factors contributed to the increases in salaries and service costs when comparing the year ended December 31, 2013 to the year ended December 31, 2012:
+The following factors contributed to the increases in salaries and service costs when comparing the year ended December 31, 2014 to the year ended December 31, 2013:

-- The Company hired additional key personnel to execute the Company's strategy to increase value to shareholders through the initiatives discussed in the "Strategy" section above. - During the year ended December 31, 2013, the Company experienced an increase in T&E costs in connection with delivering services to its customers and models.
+- The Company hired additional key personnel, such as talent agents and scouts, to execute the Company's strategy to increase value to shareholders through the initiatives discussed in the "Strategy" section above.
+In addition, the Company has hired staff in order to facilitate the upgrade of its accounting system and enhanced reporting system. - During the year ended December 31, 2014, the Company experienced an increase in T&E costs in connection with delivering services to its customers and models.